Integrating Acunetix 360 with Jenkins

 Role-Based Strategy authorization is used to allow different users to have access to different folders.

-This section follows closely the steps described in Cloudbees' Role-Based Authorization Strategy: Limit folder access article, explaining how to create folder-based admin roles.
-The end goal is that User1 will have access to Folder1 and User2 will have access to Folder2.
+This section closely follows the steps described in Cloudbees' Role-Based Authorization Strategy: Limit folder access article, explaining how to create folder-based admin roles.
+The end goal is that User1 will have access to Folder1, and User2 will have access to Folder2.
 Each user will be able to access only their projects in their folders using Acunetix 360 tokens.

 • Acunetix 360 Jenkins Plugin handles required the plugins’ installations, so no extra steps are needed there.